 By informing Deaf and Hard of Hearing individuals about their rights and the laws and programs available to support those rights, they can become empowered as self-advocates.
 Advocates are available to act on behalf of consumers as needed.

 ACDHH works closely with community leaders to determine the resources available, and those that need to be expanded or created to better serve Deaf and Hard of Hearing citizens in each region.

-A.R.S. § 17.1 governs the work of our agency as we serve to fulfill our duties.
-Visit the Arizona State Legislature website for complete description.
+A.R.S. § 17.1 governs the work of our agency as we serve to fulfill our statutes which can be found by clicking here.